haacked/haacked.com/_posts/2015/2015-02-07-failure-and-repair.markdown

 ---
 layout: post
-title: "Failure and Repair"
+title: "The Inevitability of Failure and Importance of Repair"
-date: 2014-12-09 -0800
+date: 2015-02-07 -0800
 comments: true
 categories: [personal management]
 ---

-I'm often amazed at the Sisyphean lengths people will go to try and prevent failure, yet prepare so little for the inevitability of failure.
+I'm often amazed at the Sisyphean lengths people will go to try and prevent failure, yet prepare so little for its inevitability.

 There's nothing wrong with attempting to prevent failures that are easily preventable.
 But such preventative measures have to be weighed against the friction and cost the measure introduces.
 Lost in this calculation is the consideration that much of the energy and effort that goes into prevention might be better spent in preparing to respond to failure and the repair process.

 This is a lesson that's not just true for software, but all aspects of life.
-I was thinking about how this principle seems to apply to social policy, parenting, relationships, and code.
+The following are examples of where this principle applies to social policy, parenting, relationships, and code.

 ## Social Policy